1991 Budweiser at The Glen: Full qualifying results

 Allison and Marcis were forced to start from the rear of the field.
 Allison pitted while on the pace laps, while Marcis started the race in a backup car.

 Lap 5 crash

 As the field entered the Loop on lap 5, the left front wheel spindle broke on J.D.
 McDuffie's #70 L.C.
 Whitford Pontiac, causing his brakes to fail and a wheel to come off of the car.
-He made contact with Jimmy Means, like McDuffie an owner-driver, and both the #70 and Means' #52 Alka-Seltzer Pontiac left the racing surface and ran into the grassy runoff area near the exit of the Loop.
-Traveling at over 160 MPH with no way to stop or slow his car, McDuffie hit a tire wall protecting the Armco barrier in the runoff area so hard that his car went airborne, flipped over while in the air, and landed upside down in the grass.
+He made contact with Jimmy Means, like McDuffie an owner-driver, and both the #70 and Means' #52 Alka-Seltzer Pontiac left the racing surface and headed into the runoff area exiting the turn, which consisted of grass and a tire barrier placed in front of an Armco guardrail attached to a fence.
+McDuffie, with no way to slow his damaged car, hit the tires at 160 MPH.
+The force generated by the impact caused his car to become airborne, rotate 180 degrees, and land on the grass upside down.
 McDuffie suffered a basilar skull fracture in the accident and died instantly.

+McDuffie's basilar skull fracture was presumed to have been caused by rapid head movement to his right rather than an impact.
+McDuffie's family and crew members have long believed that his injuries were caused by a foreign object entering the vehicle.
+McDuffie's sponsor, Medford Speed, hired accident investigators, Phil Moser and Terry Shaw, to perform to determine the cause of the fatal injuries.
+The investigation concluded that upon impact with the tire barrier, a tire from the barrier entered the cockpit through the passenger side window and struck McDuffie on the right side of his head near the jaw, causing his fatal head injuries.
+The report cited a "black tar-like substance" on the window and damage to McDuffie's helmet foam and microphone tab that was consistent with a tire from the barrier entering the car upon impact.